Kong Alternatives

 Migration steps

-1. If using Apollo Server Gateway: migrate to Apollo Router (config compatibility is high).
+1. If you are on Apollo Server Gateway, migrate to Apollo Router using Apollo's gateway migration guide (config compatibility is high).

-4. Cancel Kong if your APIs are pure GraphQL.
+4. Cut traffic over and cancel Kong once stable, assuming your APIs are fully GraphQL.

-Not for: Apollo Router is the wrong fit for REST or non-GraphQL APIs; Kong, Tyk, or AWS API Gateway fit those better.
+Not for: Apollo Router is the wrong fit for REST or mixed REST/GraphQL stacks; Kong, Tyk, or AWS API Gateway fit those better.

 Paid plans from $250.00/mo